KansasCityWomeninTechnology/cocktails-worksheets/docs/html/2-content-tags/README.md

 1. In Chrome, right-click on your `<h2>` element and select **Inspect**.
 This will open up your Chrome Developer Tools (DevTools) to the **Elements** tab and highlight the element in the HTML.

    > [!TIP]
    > Chrome DevTools has a lot of features.
-We used it earlier today to look for console logs and now to inspect elements.
-We'll continue to use DevTools in upcoming sessions to help us dig deeper into our code.
+We'll use DevTools in upcoming sessions to help us dig deeper into our code.

 1. Notice you can see all your tags that you've added to the page and how they nest inside each other.
 It should look something like this:
    ![](images/dev-tools.png ":class=image-border")